dayton-outar/shillings/docs/ANALYSIS/README.md

 ## TO DO

- 1. Complete Valuation Notes
+ 1. Complete Valuation Notes in [Asset Evaluation](./VALUATION.md).
- 2. Take Notes from "Japanese Candelstick Chart" on Technical Analysis.
+ 2. Take Notes from "Japanese Candelstick Chart" on [Technical Analysis](./TECHNICAL.md).
  3. Take Notes from "Thinking Fast and Slow" on [Behavioural Finance](./BEHAVIOUR.md).

 ## References